 - Level 3 (Advanced): Aimed at specialist trainees or practitioners with a particular interest in that field, covering the latest advances of particular interest to a specialist audience.

 This format is ideally suited where the learning objectives include a specific skill e.g. neurophysiology, neurosonology, radiological interpretation, clinical assessment/examination skills.

 This may include speakers asking attendees to volunteer as subjects for the purposes of demonstration (e.g. NCS, EMG, Evoked potentials), and/or video or recordings of illustrative cases.
-Practical Lessons (PLs) are for a limited number of 40-60 participants only, with some built-in work in smaller groups who attend parallel by rotating to each presenter of the course.
-Live demonstrations with screening machines are the core of these courses.
+At the virtual congress, Practical Lessons (PLs) are for a limited number of 100 participants only, to ensure interaction and engagement with the audience.
+Speakers present partly live, and can thus communicate with the audience.